ratchet-stpup/CinnamonTools/Applets/0dyseus@CustomCinnamonMenu/README.md

 - Added options to customize the padding of certain menu elements.

 ##### 1.02
-- Added option to hide search box.
+- Added option to hide searchbox.
-- Added option to set a fixed width for the search box.
+- Added option to set a fixed width for the searchbox.
-- Added a box that can contain any custom command (up to 10) and can be placed at the top or the bottom of the menu.
+- Added a box that can contain any custom launcher (up to 10) and can be placed at the top or the bottom of the menu.
-- The **Quit buttons** can now be moved next the the custom commands box.
+- The **Quit buttons** can now be moved next the the custom launchers box.
-- The **Quit buttons** can now have custom icons (ONLY when they are placed next to the custom commands box).
+- The **Quit buttons** can now have custom icons (ONLY when they are placed next to the custom launchers box).

 ##### 1.01